|

 * Pride in correct detail as firearms collectors know intimately each part and

-* Edged weapons enthusiasts similarly appreciate correct detail of a bared blade
+* Edged weapons enthusiasts similarly appreciate correct detail of a naked blade

 or worn scabbard locket.